Mortgage Recast Calculator: How to lower Mortgage Payment, Reamortize Calculator

 Is Mortgage Recasting Right for You?

-โœ”๏ธ Have a lump sum available (from savings, inheritance, or a bonus).
+• A lump sum amount should be available (from savings, heritage, or a bonus).

-โœ”๏ธ Have a fixed-rate loan (recasting is usually not available for ARMs or government loans like FHA/VA loans).
+• Take a certain rate of loan (usually rebelling is not available for government loans such as ARM or FHA/VA loans).

 However, if your goal is to get a lower interest rate, refinancing might be a better choice.